MicrosoftDocs/windows-itpro-docs/windows/configuration/basic-level-windows-diagnostic-events-and-fields.md

 The following fields are available:

-- **DatasourceApplicationFile_RS1**  An ID for the system, calculated by hashing hardware identifiers.
-- **DecisionApplicationFile_RS1**  An ID for the system, calculated by hashing hardware identifiers.
 - **PCFP**  An ID for the system, calculated by hashing hardware identifiers.
-- **DataSourceMatchingInfoBlock_RS1**  No content is currently available.
-- **DecisionMatchingInfoBlock_RS1**  No content is currently available.
-- **DecisionMediaCenter_RS1**  No content is currently available.
+- **SystemProcessorLahfSahf**  The count of the number of this particular object type present on this device.
+- **SystemProcessorCompareExchange**  The count of the number of this particular object type present on this device.
+- **SystemProcessorSse2**  The count of the number of this particular object type present on this device.
+- **SystemProcessorNx**  The count of the number of this particular object type present on this device.
+- **SystemWim**  The count of the number of this particular object type present on this device.
+- **SystemWlan**  The count of the number of this particular object type present on this device.
+- **DatasourceDevicePnp_RS1**  The total DataSourceDevicePnp objects targeting Windows 10 version 1607 on this device.
+- **DecisionDevicePnp_RS1**  The total DecisionDevicePnp objects targeting Windows 10 version 1607 on this device.
 - **InventorySystemBios**  The count of the number of this particular object type present on this device.
-- **DataSourceMatchingInfoPostUpgrade_RS1**  No content is currently available.
-- **DecisionMatchingInfoPostUpgrade_RS1**  No content is currently available.
-- **DataSourceMatchingInfoPassive_RS1**  No content is currently available.
-- **DecisionMatchingInfoPassive_RS1**  No content is currently available.
+- **DataSourceMatchingInfoPostUpgrade_RS1**  The total DataSourceMatchingInfoPostUpgrade objects targeting Windows 10 version 1607 on this device.
+- **DecisionMatchingInfoPostUpgrade_RS1**  The total DecisionMatchingInfoPostUpgrade objects targeting Windows 10 version 1607 on this device.
+- **SystemMemory**  The count of the number of this particular object type present on this device.
+- **SystemProcessorPrefetchW**  The count of the number of this particular object type present on this device.
+- **DatasourceSystemBios_RS1**  The total DatasourceSystemBios objects targeting Windows 10 version 1607 present on this device.
+- **DecisionSystemBios_RS1**  The total DecisionSystemBios objects targeting Windows 10 version 1607 on this device.
+- **DataSourceMatchingInfoPassive_RS1**  The total DataSourceMatchingInfoPassive objects targeting Windows 10 version 1607 on this device.
+- **DecisionMatchingInfoPassive_RS1**  The total DecisionMatchingInfoPassive objects targeting Windows 10 version 1607 on this device.
+- **InventoryUplevelDriverPackage**  The count of the number of this particular object type present on this device.
+- **DatasourceDriverPackage_RS1**  The total DataSourceDriverPackage objects targeting Windows 10 version 1607 on this device.
+- **DecisionDriverPackage_RS1**  The total DecisionDriverPackage objects targeting Windows 10 version 1607 on this device.
+- **Wmdrm_RS1**  An ID for the system, calculated by hashing hardware identifiers.
+- **DecisionTest_RS1**  An ID for the system, calculated by hashing hardware identifiers.
+- **SystemWindowsActivationStatus**  The count of the number of this particular object type present on this device.
+- **SystemTouch**  The count of the number of this particular object type present on this device.
 - **InventoryApplicationFile**  The count of the number of this particular object type present on this device.
 - **InventoryLanguagePack**  The count of InventoryLanguagePack objects present on this machine.
 - **InventoryMediaCenter**  The count of the number of this particular object type present on this device.
-- **InventoryUplevelDriverPackage**  The count of the number of this particular object type present on this device.
-- **SystemMemory**  The count of SystemMemory objects present on this machine.
-- **SystemProcessorCompareExchange**  The count of the number of this particular object type present on this device.
-- **SystemProcessorLahfSahf**  The count of the number of this particular object type present on this device.
-- **SystemProcessorNx**  The count of SystemProcessorNx objects present on this machine.
-- **SystemProcessorPrefetchW**  The count of SystemProcessorPrefetchW objects present on this machine.
-- **SystemProcessorSse2**  The count of SystemProcessorSse2 objects present on this machine.
-- **SystemTouch**  The count of SystemTouch objects present on this machine.
-- **SystemWim**  The count of SystemWim objects present on this machine.
-- **SystemWindowsActivationStatus**  The count of SystemWindowsActivationStatus objects present on this machine.
-- **SystemWlan**  The count of SystemWlan objects present on this machine.
-- **DatasourceSystemBios_RS1**  No content is currently available.
-- **DecisionSystemBios_RS1**  No content is currently available.
-- **InventoryTest**  No content is currently available.
-- **Wmdrm_RS1**  An ID for the system, calculated by hashing hardware identifiers.
-- **DecisionTest_RS1**  An ID for the system, calculated by hashing hardware identifiers.
 - **DatasourceSystemBios_RS3**  The total DatasourceSystemBios objects targeting the next release of Windows on this device.
 - **DecisionSystemBios_RS3**  The total DecisionSystemBios objects targeting the next release of Windows on this device.
-- **DatasourceDevicePnp_RS1**  No content is currently available.
-- **DatasourceDriverPackage_RS1**  No content is currently available.
-- **DecisionDevicePnp_RS1**  No content is currently available.
-- **DecisionDriverPackage_RS1**  No content is currently available.
 - **DatasourceApplicationFile_RS3**  The total DecisionApplicationFile objects targeting the next release of Windows on this device.
 - **DatasourceDevicePnp_RS3**  The total DatasourceDevicePnp objects targeting the next release of Windows on this device.
 - **DatasourceDriverPackage_RS3**  The total DatasourceDriverPackage objects targeting the next release of Windows on this device.
 - **DataSourceMatchingInfoBlock_RS3**  The total DataSourceMatchingInfoBlock objects targeting the next release of Windows on this device.